Delaware North to Oak View Group IT Transition Project at Benchmark International Arena (FormerlyAmalie Arena)

 Phase 2: Strategic Planning & Budgeting

 With a clear understanding of our assets and users, we moved into strategic planning.
 This involved defining the IT budget and evaluating the best network architecture for the building.
-We also identified ideal device specifications for each user tier, which led to tagging, imaging, initial setup, assignment, and deployment of over 30 devices.
+We also identified ideal device specifications for each user tier, which led to setup, assignment, and deployment of over 50 devices.
 These included laptops and workstations tailored to OVG’s operational requirements.

 Phase 3: Infrastructure & Systems Buildout

 We identified limitations in the previous third-party systems and worked to build a custom backend aligned with OVG’s structure.
-This included developing infrastructure around Entra ID, configuring admin rights, and selecting tools for remote access, cybersecurity, ticketing, file distribution, and system access.
-Platforms like ConnectWise, R7, KnowBe4, SharePoint, and Microsoft 365 were all considered or implemented to enhance performance and security.
-Single Sign-On (SSO), security groups, and document libraries were built to streamline user experience and data protection.
+This included developing infrastructure around ticketing, file distribution, and system access.
+Platforms like SharePoint, and Microsoft 365 were considered or implemented.
+Security groups, and document libraries were built to streamline user experience and data protection.

 Next